robertmartin8/PyPortfolioOpt/docs/UserGuide.rst

 - Try the Hierarchical Risk Parity model (see :ref:`other-optimisers`) – which seems to robustly outperform mean-variance optimisation out of sample.
 - Use the Black-Litterman model to construct a more stable model of expected returns.
-  Alternatively, just drop the expected returns altogether!.
-There is a large body of research that suggests that minimum variance portfolios (``ef.min_volatility()``) consistently outperform maximum Sharpe ratio portfolios out-of-sample, because of the difficulty of forecasting expected returns.
+  Alternatively, just drop the expected returns altogether!
+There is a large body of research that suggests that minimum variance portfolios (``ef.min_volatility()``) consistently outperform maximum Sharpe ratio portfolios out-of-sample (even when measured by Sharpe ratio), because of the difficulty of forecasting expected returns.
-- Try different risk models: different asset classes may require different risk models.
+- Try different risk models: shrinkage models are known to have better numerical properties compared with the sample covariance matrix.
 - Add some new objective terms or constraints.
 Tune the L2 regularisation parameter to see how diversification affects the performance.